thanhnguyen2187/elsa-challenge/README.md

    - **Reliability**: Your component should be reliable and handle errors gracefully.
 Consider how you can make your component resilient to failures.
    - **Maintainability**: Your code should be clean, well-organized, and easy to maintain.
 Consider how you can make it easy for other developers to understand and modify your code.
    - **Monitoring and Observability**: Discuss how you would monitor the performance of your component and diagnose issues.
 Consider how you can make your component observable.

+## Submission Guidelines

+Candidates are required to submit the following as part of the coding challenge:

+1. **System Design Documents**:
+   - **Architecture Diagram**: Illustrate the interaction of system components (server, client applications, database, etc.).
+   - **Component Descriptions**: Explain the role of each component.
+   - **Data Flow**: Describe how data flows from user participation to leaderboard updates.
+   - **Technology Justification**: List the chosen technologies and justify why they were selected.

+2. **Working Code**:
+   - Choose one of the core components mentioned in the requirements and implement it using your preferred technologies.
+The rest of the system can be mocked using appropriate mock services or data.
+   - Ensure the code meets criteria such as scalability, performance, reliability, maintainability, and observability.

+3. **Video Submission**:
+   - Record a short video (5-10 minutes) where you address the following:
+     - **Introduction**: Introduce yourself and state your name.
+     - **Assignment Overview**: Describe the technical assignment that ELSA gave in your own words.
+Feel free to mention any assumptions or clarifications you made.
+     - **Solution Overview**: Provide a crisp overview of your solution, highlighting key design and implementation elements.
+     - **Demo**: Run the code on your local machine and walk us through the output or any tests you’ve written to verify the functionality.
+     - **Conclusion**: Conclude with any remarks, such as challenges faced, learnings, or further improvements you would make.

+   **Video Requirements**:
+   - The video must be between **5-10 minutes**.
+Any submission beyond 10 minutes will be rejected upfront.
+   - Use any recording device (smartphone, webcam, etc.), ensuring good audio and video quality.
+   - Ensure clear and concise communication.